suardika/agratitudesign-wpbs/readme.txt

     .pipe(gulp.dest("assets"))
 });

-UPDATE GIT LATEST MASTER
+GIT
 ========================

-git reset --hard HEAD
-git clean -xffd
-git pull

-git fetch origin
-git reset --hard origin/master

-rm -rf [project_folder]
-git clone [remote_repo]

----

-git fetch origin 7d4bbee0649aaae2e21b945d9599162b4d4a2341 git checkout FETCH_HEAD

----
+back or move to particular commit of git back and forward, check first 7 digit of the commit id

-git reset --hard 0d1ba94
-git reset --hard 64806ae
+git reset --hard 0d1ba94 (latest) git reset --hard 64806ae (previous)

-git reset --soft HEAD

-git checkout master
-git checkout -b <new brach>
-git push --all
+but if you want to push a new commmit from the previous change hoping to push at the same branch, you need to change the head to be latest one

+just copy .git of hiden folder which is containing the latest head change .git folder on privious commmit with the latest .git folder

 PUSH